coderaman07/100-Days-of-Code/Readme.md

 Today working on Rest more and also Trying to follow up FreeCodeCamp Tutorial like how to Develop Function based API and Class based API.

+## Day 82

+Today I developed some Basic Projects on Python and for next 8 Days to Develop some Basic Projects.
+Today I developed a App notification for Windows 10 to Give you a custom Notification.

 ## Contributing